Terms of Use

 You represent, warrant, and covenant that:

-• where an official source, certified copy, human review, legal notarization, commissioned affidavit, or regulated verification is required, you will obtain that separately.
+- where an official source, certified copy, human review, legal notarization, commissioned affidavit, or regulated verification is required, you will obtain that separately and independently of the Service.

-If you use the Service on behalf of an organization, you represent and warrant that you have authority to bind that organization, and "you" includes that organization.
+If you use the Service on behalf of an organization, you represent and warrant that you have authority to bind that organization to these Terms, and “you” includes that organization.

-8. On-Device Model; No Credential Use; No Screen Scraping
+8. On-Device Design; No Credential Use; No Screen Scraping

 The Service is designed around an on-device approach.
 Subject to the technical design of the applicable workflow: